RNVizion/rnv-brand/BRAND_COLORS.md

 The register of RNVizion's **permanent** colors.
 Machine source: `engine/brand.py` (import from there; never hardcode).
 This doc is the human-readable explanation.

-Last locked: 2026-08-31 (rev 25 — **the two-gold rule is published; it was real, unwritten, and broken in three of five apps.** On a light ground, gold as **text** is `BRAND_DARK_GOLD_DEEP` and gold as a **fill or edge** is `BRAND_DARK_GOLD` — and neither can do the other's job, so it is a rule rather than a preference.
+Last locked: 2026-08-31 (rev 26 — **the fill half of the two-gold rule is verified across all five apps and is clean.** Ten sites, zero failures, nothing drawing black on the deep gold — so the failing case the rule names is real arithmetic and not a real occurrence.
+The unresolved-declaration counts are published with it, because zero is a floor. rev 25 — **the two-gold rule is published; it was real, unwritten, and broken in three of five apps.** On a light ground, gold as **text** is `BRAND_DARK_GOLD_DEEP` and gold as a **fill or edge** is `BRAND_DARK_GOLD` — and neither can do the other's job, so it is a rule rather than a preference.
 Both values were already published; **the rule selecting between them lived